alexmv/add-cms-1500-to-intergy/README.md

 it will rewrite the PDF to also contain the empty form behind the raw data provided in the PDF.

+It also supports the same operation for [Intergy] files which were "printed" to PDF via the [eBridge] remote print driver.

 # Setup